qysoraka/Advanced-Atrous-CNN/README.md

 # Data

-DCASE 2018 Task 1 - Acoustic Scene Classification, conta
+DCASE 2018 Task 1 - Acoustic Scene Classification, containing:

+subtask A: data from device A

+subtask B: data from device A, B, and C

+# Preparation

+channels:
+  - pytorch
+dependencies:
+  - matplotlib=2.2.2
+  - numpy=1.1